Absence of sound is not the end of hearing,

 - The Śūraṅgama Sūtra

-In the vinaya, the part of the Buddhist scriptural canon that regulates the conduct of monastics, the performance, enjoyment, and teaching of music is prohibited.
+In the Vinaya, the part of the Buddhist scriptural canon that regulates the conduct of monastics, the performance, enjoyment, and teaching of music is prohibited.
 The seventh precept of the dasa-sīla (ten precepts) forbids the monastic member to participate in or enjoy music.
-A term as vast as the contemporary English word music—a term that encompasses a very wide range of sonic practices—did not exist in ancient India.
-Many forms of musical practices that are available to us today were not present at the time of the Buddha.
-We can therefore only speculate about how Śākyamuni would judge many of the cultural practices that we today call music.
+A term as vast as the contemporary English word music—a term that encompasses a wide range of sonic practices—did not exist in ancient India.
+Many forms of musical practices available today were not present at the time of the Buddha.
+We can, therefore, only speculate about how Śākyamuni would judge many of the cultural practices that today are called music.
 We do not know how Śākyamuni would react upon hearing the subtle, poetic music of someone like John Cage.
-As the terms for musical activities in India were much more narrow than our English term music, we should not be too quick to assume that the vinaya bans everything we today refer to as music.
-As we will see in this text, a closer reading of the vinaya suggests that the main target of the mahāmuni's (the great silent one'sa telling epithet for the Buddha) ban on music seems to be music that we today specifically might call entertainment music.
-In Sanskrit, the term viśoka is found in conjunction with the ban on music, and this word has the literal meaning of being something happy and free from grief (Liu, 2018).
+As the terms for musical activities in India were much more narrow than our English term music, we should not be too quick to assume that the Vinaya bans everything we today refer to as music.
+As we will see in this text, a closer reading of the Vinaya suggests that the main target of the mahāmuni's (the great silent one—a telling epithet for the Buddha) ban on music seems to be music that we today specifically might call entertainment music.
+In Sanskrit, the term viśoka appears in conjunction with the banning of music, and this word has the literal meaning of being something happy and free from grief (Liu 2018).

-The prohibition on music in the vinaya does not ban the melodious chanting of Buddhist liturgywhich in today’s English would fall under the wide term music.
+The prohibition of music in the Vinaya does not, however, ban the melodious chanting of Buddhist liturgy—which in today’s English would fall under the wide term music.
 As Paul D. Greene and Li Wei (2004) write in connection to Southeast Asian Buddhism:

 In traditional Buddhist conceptualizations of sounding aesthetic expressions, music for entertainment was thus clearly separated from music for religious purposes–i.e. chanting.
 This, however, did not mean that religious chanting was unregulated.
 Even this form of music was relegated to its appropriate contexts.
 It was not automatically accepted just because it used a religious text; the recitation of the prātimokṣa rules was, for example, not permitted to be recited in a melodious intonation (歌音 geyin).

-In the vinaya and its commentarial literature, the ban on music seems to be explained by primarily two types of arguments.
+In the Vinaya and its commentaries, the ban on music seems to be explained by primarily two types of arguments.
 The first type of argument has to do with regulating the outwardly observable behavior of monastics in order to win the support of the laity.
 Monks and nuns were supposed to uphold higher virtues and show supreme moral conduct.
 Seeing this conduct embodied by the clergy would convince the laity to support the monastics with food and material goods.
 The monastics had to make themselves be seen as valid recipients of such offerings so that donating to them would generate meritorious karma for the donors.
-Maintaining a supportive and mutually dependent social contract between monastics and the laity was thus one of the important functions of the vinaya.
-It was important for monastics to clearly, and visibly, separate themselves from the laity by their outwardly observable conduct.
+Maintaining a supportive and mutually dependent social contract between monastics and the laity was thus one of the important functions of the Vinaya.
+It was important for monastics to clearly, and visibly,separate themselves from the laity by their outwardly observable conduct.

 This Master has long forgotten words, has truly found the Way.